Nine Years Ago:

 I don’t know what Martin is doing these days.
 He’s the kind of guy who would make a good manager if willing to take the pay cut.

 Twelve Years Ago:

 Also, ten years ago, Marc Hulet suggested Casey Janssen ’Could Be the Key Man in the 2012 Bullpen’.
 It turns out he was right.

 Thirteen Years Ago:

 Eleven years ago tomorrow, but close enough, J.P.
-Ricciardi traded Kristian Bell (gone to the Good Place?) and Graham Godfrey to the A’s for Marco Scutaro.
-It wasn’t a trade that excited anyone, but it turned out to be a good one.
+Ricciardi traded Kristian Bell (gone to The Good Place?) and Graham Godfrey to the A’s for Marco Scutaro.
+It wasn’t a trade that excited anyone, but it was good.
 We grew to love Scutaro.

 He likely wouldn’t win the award with today’s voters.
 He finished 10th among AL hitters with a 5.0 bWAR.
 Even if you take just offensive bWAR, Bell was still 10th in the AL. Wade Boggs had an 8.3 bWAR and Alan Trammell an 8.2.
 Boggs hit .363/.461/.588 with 24 home runs and 105 walks.
 Trammell .343/.402/.551 with 28 home runs, playing good defense at short.